zaiisao/Documentation/en/Video/voice_effect_android.md

 ---
 # Adjust the Pitch and Tone
 ## Feature Description
-In social and entertainment scenarios, the users often need various voice effects for more interesting and interacrtive experiences.
-Agora provides a series of methods for developer to flexibly change the users' voice, including adjusting the pitch, setting the equalization and reverberation modes.
+In social and entertainment scenarios, users often need various voice effects to enhance the interactive experiences.
+Agora provides methods to flexibly change the users' voice, such as adjusting the pitch and setting the equalization and reverberation modes.

 ## Implementation
 Before proceeding, ensure that you have prepared the development environment.
 See [Integrate the SDK](../../en/Video/android_video.md) for more information.